JaideepGuntupalli/Web-Development-UDY/2-An Intro to Web Dev/README.md

   The information returned by the server because of HTTP request is called HTTP response.

 In general, the Web is system of sharing resources over the Internet.

+## The Request/Response Cycle

+When we request a website using a url as an HTTP request, the response won't be a website which we can see, instead its a set of instructions by which our browser can render the website on our device.

+These Instructions are nothing but HTML, CSS and JavaScript.